NotJesus172/dns-deb/README.md

 If this is not your intention the I do not reccoment or suggest running this setup script.

                                                             Instructions
-                (If you already have the repository on your local drive, navigate to it and skip to step 5.)
+                (If you already have the repository on your local drive, navigate to it and skip to step 5:)

     1. As always with EVERY system step 1 is to update update update!
-Run "sudo apt-get update" and "sudo apt-get upgrade"
+Run "sudo apt-get update && sudo apt-get upgrade"
         - You can optionally add the -y flair to the upgrade command to remove the "Are you sure?" prompt.
 If you want to do so run "sudo apt-get upgrade -y" instead.

     2. You'll need to install git on your system next.
 Run "sudo apt-get install git"